Art

 Bachelor of Fine Arts with a Major in Art

-The Bachelor of Fine Arts degree is a professionally-oriented program designed to offer the candidate a well-rounded, rich experience in the process and practice of studio art and design in preparation for a career as a professional artist, or for graduate study leading to the MFA, or both.
+The Bachelor of Fine Arts degree is a professionally-oriented program designed to offer the candidate a well-rounded experience in studio art and design in preparation for a career as a professional artist, or for graduate study leading to the MFA, or both.
 Enrollment in the BFA program is recommended only for those students willing to make a considerable commitment of time and energy, which is necessary to achieve professional competencies in their chosen option.
 Candidates accepted into the BFA program are expected to adhere to a high standard of excellence, demonstrate significant artistic growth, and maintain a minimum of 3.00 grade point average in all art courses.

 Student Learning Goals | Student Learning Outcomes |